barbell-math/util/generators/structDefaultInit/README.md

 }
 ```

-With the struct type definition the structDefaultInit program will use the struct
-tags to control what code is output.
-The following tags are supported:
+The following struct tags are supported:

 1. default (string) (required): the value that the field should be initialized
 with.
 This value is treated as a string, meaning whatever text is in the string